JSideris/DOThtml/pages/documentation/quickstart/overview.md

 ## HTML Builder

-At it's core, DOThtml is a chainable HTML builder with a namespace that contains all HTML tags and attributes.
+At its core, DOThtml is a chainable HTML builder with a namespace that contains all HTML tags and attributes.

 ``` JavaScript
 dot("#content")